creditkarma/thrift-server/packages/thrift-client/README.md

 }
 ```

-Would be used in a TypeScript service client as such:
+Would be used in a TypeScript service client as such (notice the optional context parameter passed into the client methods):

 ```typescript
 import {